alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 ### Where `Result` is useful (and where it isn't)

-Rule of thumb: `T?` for something that could be null, `Maybe<T>` for expected absence (no reason), `Result<TSuccess, TError>` for expected failures you'll handle, and `exceptions` often for bugs or unrecoverable failures.[^always-valid]
+A practical guideline: use `T?` for values that may be null, `Maybe<T>` for expected absence without an error, `Result<TSuccess, TError>` for expected failures that callers will handle, and `exceptions` for bugs or unrecoverable failures.[^always-valid]

-`Result` is most useful when a cohesive slice of code already returns it consistently; used in isolation, it often adds more ceremony than value.
+`Result` is most useful when a cohesive slice of code already returns it consistently; when used only once, it often adds more ceremony than value.

 **Prefer `Result` when:**

 * **Failure is expected and recoverable:** validation/business rules, not found, auth failures, parsing user input.
-* **You have a multi-step workflow:** the composition benefit matters once several steps that can fail need to fit together cleanly.
+* **You have a multi-step workflow:** the composition benefit matters once several steps that can fail need to compose cleanly.

 **Prefer `exceptions` (or other types) when:**

 * **It's a bug / broken invariant:** violated preconditions, "impossible states" → often `exceptions` (e.g., `ArgumentNullException`).
 * **You need accumulation:** `Bind` is short-circuiting; use `Validation<T>`/applicatives (or a combine API) for independent validations.[^accumulation]

-### A note on ergonomics (and why this can feel less idiomatic in C#)
+### Ergonomics in C#
-`Result` is idiomatic in F#; in C# it can feel more verbose.
+`Result` is idiomatic in F#; in C# the same approach usually requires more syntax.

-- In F#, discriminated unions and computation expressions make `Result` workflows terse.
+- In F#, discriminated unions and computation expressions make `Result` workflows concise.
-- In C#, you pay more ceremony (generic type arguments, `Ok(...)` factories, async nesting, etc.).
-If you push this everywhere, new-reader overhead is real.
+- In C#, the same code requires more generic arguments, explicit `Ok(...)` calls, and async nesting.
+If you use it pervasively, the extra reading burden for new readers is real.
 - Even if C# gets discriminated unions, that improves representation and pattern matching but does **not** give you F#-style computation expressions or type inference.

 Practical tips if you *do* use `Result` in C#:

-- Keep it local (often: application boundaries and workflows), not everywhere.
+- Use it locally, often at application boundaries and in workflows, rather than everywhere.
 - Prefer LINQ query syntax (`from`/`select`) once you need to reuse earlier values or branch (more on that below).
-- Consider a single error type / `ErrorOr<T>`-style API if the two-parameter shape gets too noisy.
+- Consider a single error type or an `ErrorOr<T>`-style API if the two-parameter form becomes too verbose.

 For example: